-Hence the New Testament is clear that Paul kept the Sabbath, regularly preached on the Sabbath, he spoke to Jews and Greeks on the Sabbath, and that he wrote that there remains "a Sabbath-rest for the people of God".
+Hence the New Testament is clear that Paul kept the Sabbath, regularly preached on the Sabbath, he spoke to Jews and Greeks on the Sabbath, and that he would have understood that there remains "a Sabbath-rest for the people of God."

 Hopefully, that includes you.

 Imitate me, just as I also imitate Christ.
 (1 Corinthians 11:1)

 Since it was Jesus' custom to keep the Sabbath and Paul's as well, true Christians should imitate Paul in this regard.
 There is never any indication in the Bible that Jesus somehow kept Sunday.

 It should be noted that there is additional evidence that many Christians kept attending synagogue services, which were always on Saturday, for decades after the death of Paul.
 One way this can be demonstrated is that some Jews developed a test in the form of a curse contained within a prayer (called the Shemoneh Esreh) around 80-90 A.D. to detect presence of Christians.
 James Parkes noted: